polkafoundry/polkadocs/docs/guide/README.md

 }
 ```

 That's it.
 Now go playing with it.
-Here is a complete version on Icetea Studio.
+Here is a [complete version on Icetea Studio](https://studio.icetea.io/?embed&f=4shrjq3j5gf).

-<iframe src="https://studio.icetea.io/?embed&f=4shrjq3j5gf" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-## Programatically call contracts
+## Programmatically call contracts

-In this step, we will learn how to programatically interact with the `SimpleStore` contract we created during last step.
+In this step, we will learn how to programmatically interact with the `SimpleStore` contract we created during last step.

 Any Icetea node may choose to expose an RPC interface so that clients can query for blockchain data and interact with contracts.
 However, working with that RPC directly is a little cumbersome, so we will make use of the [@iceteachain/web3](https://github.com/TradaTech/icetea-web3) library.
-It is a wrapper around the Icetea node' RPC.
+It is a handy wrapper around the Icetea node' RPC.

 ### Setup @iceteachain/web3